I loved Hoi An. I was my favourite city in Vietnam – and not just for the clothes, shoes and glasses I had made!

-As most of you will know, last year I took a two-week tour of 12 people to Vietnam, starting in Hanoi at the top and making our way down to Ho Chi Minh City at the bottom.
+I hosted a two-week tour taking 12 people to Vietnam in 2017, starting in Hanoi at the top and making our way down to Ho Chi Minh City at the bottom.
 (Here’s my post on why overnighting on a boat in Ha Long Bay – just outside Hanoi – is a must).

 Turns out Hoi An was the most popular place to get tailored clothes – and yes, even shoes – made, so I narrowed down my search as to which stores to hit up.
 As it happens I didn’t choose any from my list and instead found these places which gave me wonderful items and at great prices.